Get in Touch

 Transactions and Locking

-• ACID properties of transactions
+• The ACID properties of transactions

 • Transaction isolation levels